On the previous page on neural networks, we introduced backpropagation as an algorithm for computing gradients

 arbitrary computational graphs: directed acyclic graphs (DAGs) where each node represents an elementary operation

 and edges encode data dependencies.
-Given such a graph, AD systematically applies the chain rule to compute exact derivatives
+Given such a graph, AD systematically applies the chain rule to compute numerically exact derivatives

 - not finite-difference approximations, and not symbolic expressions that can explode in size.